elastic/elasticsearch-net/new_docs/contents/nest/search/fields.markdown

 You can limit the returned fields for each hit.

-An overload taking plain strings also exists
+An overload taking plain strings also exists.